Business Intelligence, BI

 The BI and business analytics terms are often used interchangeably, but there is a difference between them.
 Business analytics (in the narrow sense), unlike BI, deals with already refined data prepared for analysis, uses statistical and quantitative tools for assessing the current situation and forecasting.
 That is why it is more often called "advanced analytics".

-BI supports a variety of decision making processes – from operational to strategic.
+BI supports a variety of decision-making processes – from operational to strategic.
 Key operational decisions include product positioning or pricing.
 Strategic business decisions include priorities, goals, and directions.
 The BI system is the most effective when it combines data obtained from the market in which the enterprise operates (external data) with data from sources within the enterprise, such as financial and production ones (internal data).
-In combination, external and internal data provide a more complete picture of business, i.e. analytics that cannot be obtained from analyzing data from only one of these sources.
+In combination, external and internal data provide a more complete picture of the business, i.e. analytics that cannot be obtained from analyzing data from only one of these sources.

 BI systems are developing in four main areas:

 - Data storage.
 The data in the BI storage system (data warehouse, DW) is structured in a special way for more efficient analysis and query processing (as opposed to regular databases, where information is organized so as to optimize the processing time of current transactions).

 - Data integration.
 To form and maintain data warehouses, ETL tools are used – tools that provide data extraction and transformation, i.e. reduction to the required format, and loading data in the storage or another database.